 Native to south and southeast Asia, fishing cats are about twice the size of a house cat, with black spots and stripes patterning coarse, olive-gray fur.
 Notoriously elusive, they are among the world’s least-seen and least-studied wild cats.
 Hunting, poaching, and retaliatory killings by farmers and fishermen threaten them, as do land-use intensification and habitat destruction, since marshlands are widely considered “wastelands” in India.
 Tiasa uses science-based research and media outreach to persuade government officials, non-government organizations, and citizens/community members to initiate mainstream conservation actions for fishing cats in human-dominated landscapes.
 Her work contributed significantly to the 2016 IUCN Red List assessment, listing fishing cats as Vulnerable.

 Wildlife conservation has been Tiasa’s passion since childhood.
 After learning about fishing cats during a tiger census, she undertook a fishing cat survey in West Bengal.
-Fluent in English, Bengali, and Hindi, Tiasa earned her Bachelor’s degree in Zoology from Calcutta University and is now working toward her Master’s degree in Research in Life Sciences at St. Xavier’s College, University of Mumbai, India, where she focuses on fishing cat habitat use and occupancy in Chilika.
+Fluent in English, Bengali, and Hindi, Tiasa earned her Bachelor’s degree in Zoology from Calcutta University and is now working toward her master’s degree from the Centre for Conservation of Natural Resources at The University of Trans-Disciplinary Health Sciences and Technology, where she focuses on fishing cat habitat use and occupancy in Chilika.
 As a recipient of multiple national wildlife service awards—including the 2018 WCN Scholarship award—Tiasa lectures in workshops and educational seminars about human-wildlife coexistence.
 To help people understand fishing cat ecology and create conservation action plans, Tiasa bridges the gap between science and the public through art, to break down scientific jargon and involve people in building conservation movements.
 She has written over 100 popular and scientific articles in English and vernacular media, eco-poetry, and a scientific publication, edited a local wildlife magazine, and provided research for Machbagha, a film about fishing cat survival.

 As principal coordinator and scientist for the Fishing Cat Project—part of the Small Wild Cat Conservation Foundation—Tiasa works with her team in India to research outside protected areas in the marshlands of the lower Gangetic floodplains, Mahanadi floodplains and delta, and in the basin of Chilika, which lies between two protected areas (Bhitarkanika in Orissa and Coringa in Andhra).
 They recently found evidence of a fishing cat population there and now work with a local poacher-turned-conservationist group to conduct ecological studies assisting with wetland management and protection.